DurhamDecLab/ARBInterp/README.md

 ARBTrajecExample.py - creates test sample, saves it, iterates it through test field, saves output.
 Note: particles may drift out of the interpolation volume, in which case a 'nan' is returned in their place.
 Note 4D trajectories are not implemented yet but can be easily done.

+B_Matrix_3D.csv - This is the 64 x 64 interpolation matrix as described by Lekien and Marsden.
+Code to generate this is included in the tricubic class in ARBInterp.py.

+B_Matrix_4D.csv - this is the 256 x 256 interpolation matrix - paper to follow.
+Also included in ARBInterp.py, in the quadcubic class.

 Installation
 ------------